-- in the first period, the salary bill could be reduced by a maximum of 10%.
+- In the first period, the salary bill could be reduced by a maximum of 10%.

 The salary bill can be reduced in different ways: by not renewing fixed-term contracts, by laying off staff or through a voluntary salary reduction (‘salary sacrifice’).
 Please note that a voluntary salary reduction requires the employee’s consent.
-It is advisable in this case to record the arrangements that have been made in writing and to keep them in the employee’s personnel file.

 Definitive determination of NOW

 If NOW was claimed in the first round (March 2020 up to and including May 2020) and an advance was received, the compensation must be definitively determined prior to 31 October 2021.
 As for the second NOW round (June 2020 up to and including September 2020), the amount must have been determined on 5 January 2022 at the latest.
 For NOW 3.0 up to and including 5.0, the aim is that the determination of the amounts concerned will start with effect from October 2021.
 With effect from 1 June 2022, NOW 6.0 must be definitively determined.